If the IRS sent you a "notice of tax due" letter, it means that the IRS thinks you have not paid the total amount of taxes that you owe.

 If you agree that you owe the amount that the IRS says, pay it if you can.
 If you can’t afford to pay it all now, contact the IRS to make other arrangements.
 Don’t put it off.

 The IRS may agree to one of the “collection alternatives” described below.
+You can view or print a short handout describing these collection options in English, Arabic, French, Nepali and Somali.

 When you owe a debt to the IRS, the IRS may put a lien (claim) on property you own in case you don't repay your debt.
 The IRS may also levy (take) property, including wages and some other income.